LetMeGoogleIt4You/CiscoZeroTouch/Environment Setup/README.md

 ```

 ## Network Components:
-- **DHCP server**: A DHCP server is essential in our network for directing new devices to retrieve their base configurations (`ztp.py`) from a file server with option 67.
+- **DHCP server**: A DHCP server is essential in our network for directing new devices to retrieve the `ztp.py` file from the  server with option 67.
   - It can be set up using a router (like R1) or by installing a DHCP server on a server.
 - **File sharing server**: In this guide, we will demonstrate how to use both HTTP or TFTP protocols to act as a file server.
-This file server will host the base configuration files (`ztp.py`), IOSes, and device-specific configurations.
+This file server will host the  `ztp.py` files , IOSes, and device-specific configurations.
   - New devices must have reachability to the file server.

 ## Device Boot-up Process:
 Upon booting, a new device will:
 1. Contact the DHCP server to obtain an IP address.
-2. The DHCP will respond with a DHCP offer with IP address, subnet mask, default gateway with option 67, and a path to the file server for the device to download its base configuration file.
+2. The DHCP will respond with a DHCP offer with IP address, subnet mask, default gateway and with option 67 with the path to the file server for the device to download its `ztp.py` file.
-3. The device will reach out to the file server to download its base configuration (`ztp.py`).
+3. The device will reach out to the file server to download its  `ztp.py`.
 4. Then the device will execute the `ztp.py` inside a guest shell that is automatically deployed by the device.
 When the script is done, the guest shell will destroy itself.

 ## ZTP file